Goals

 Apply Ohm's law to these measurements to calculate the current flowing through the LED.

 If you substitute a 10K resistor in place of the 1K, how will this change the rate of current flow?
-How does it change if you connect to a 3.3V power pin on the Pi instead of 5V?
+How does it change if you connect to a 3.3V power pin instead of 5V?

 What effect do these changes have on the brightness of the LED?
-Do some comparisons with tablemate.
+Do some comparisons with your tablemates.
 Have one of you swap and compare the brightness of the changed circuit to the original and see the effect with your own eyes.
-(Be sure to disconnect power before fiddling with the wiring!)
+(Be sure power is disconnected while fiddling with the wiring!)

 You want to run blink